Eco-economic decoupling

-In countries and economic markets where decoupling may be identified, one explanation could be the transition to a service economy.
-This hypothesis has been expanded upon by the Environmental Kuznets curve.
+Studies have found that absolute decoupling was rare and that only a few industrialised countries had weak decoupling of GDP from "consumption-based" CO2 production.
+No evidence was found of national or international economy-wide decoupling in a study in 2020.
+In cases where evidence of decoupling exists, one proposed explanation is the transition to a service economy.
+The environmental Kuznets curve is a proposed model for eco-economic decoupling.

-In 2002, the OECD defined the term as follows:
+Definition

-the term 'decoupling' refers to breaking the link between "environmental bads" and "economic goods."
+In 2002, the OECD defined the term as follows: "the term 'decoupling' refers to breaking the link between "environmental bads" and "economic goods."
 It explains this as having rates of increasing wealth greater than the rates of increasing impacts.